-SITS is a security product designed specifically for customers with very high security requirements, i.e. like the swedish defence, intelligence services, defense industry, government and many others.
+SITS is a security product designed specifically for customers with very high security requirements, i.e. like the Swedish Defense, intelligence services, defense industry, government and many others.

-SITS uses defence active cards, a defence-approved card reader and a specially designed security software to offer the users smart card based login to their desktop, IT environment and applications they are authorised to reach/use
+SITS uses defense active cards, a defense-approved card reader and a specially designed security software to offer the users smart card based login to their desktop, IT environment and applications they are authorized to reach/use

-SITS protects your network, servers and your applications from unauthorsied use by means of strong encryption, access control and filtering of all communications to/from the organisation's servers and applications.
+SITS protects your network, servers and your applications from unauthorized use by means of strong encryption, access control and filtering of all communications to/from the organisation's servers and applications.

-SITS offers the organisation's users support for PKI-based Single-Sign-On (SSO) through strong authentication (also called two-factor authentication).
+SITS offers the organization's users support for PKI-based Single-Sign-On (SSO) through strong authentication (also called two-factor authentication).

 This means that the user can log in to his or her desktop on the terminal server and reach all the applications for which he or she has permission to use without having to enter the PIN more than once.